CodeOfErikHansen/gtdresponsive/react-app/README.md

       If a project is marked as completed than all actions are also shown in the complete page.
 This is weird actually.
 Rethink it

+Notes for tonight: The idea that I found is to have an empty Action object that I can spread operator into the actions array.
+Then it does the whole render by mapping in each action in the array onto the item.
+So actions.map(() => {put into an action component}) and render that.
+If done this way we just add an empty action and it will get rendered